Original Glass Art (or “one-off” work) by Kate MacLeod.

 Triple Layer Dragon Cake.
 Triple Layer Dragon Cake is approximately 25 inches in diameter.
 It is composed of three distinct layers, each nested within a larger piece.
 The largest section is wall mounted with the smaller section being mounted on top so that the light plays through the layers.
 The piece project approximately 9 inches from the wall.
 It is entirely fused glass, with coloring and shading through the use of glass powder.
-It is currently being offered by Elements Gallery in Bellevue, WA.
+It is currently in Kate’s inventory.

 Sky Dragon.
 Sky Dragon is a six piece ensemble which spans 3.5 feet high and 5 feet wide.
 This enticing piece utilizes dichroic glass which has been modified from its original version thus toning down the “bling” so often lethal to glass art.
 It is in a private collection in metropolitan Seattle, WA.